Forex Market: Indian rupee rises against UAE dirham - East Coast Daily English

-In the forex market the domestic currency the Indian rupee surged against the US dollar and the UAE dirham.
-As per the market experts, the weakening of US dollar and positive opening of Indian share market has supported the Indian rupee.
-Meanwhile, the sustained foreign fund outflows and concerns over rising Covid-19 cases weighed upon it.
+In the forex market the domestic currency the Indian rupee has surged against US dollar.
+The positive opening of Indian share market and weakening of US dollar has supported the Indian rupee.

+The rupee appreciated 14 paise to 75.28 against the US dollar in early trade on Wednesday tracking weakness in the greenback and gains in the domestic equity market.

-The ‘dollar index’, which measures the US dollar ’s strength against a basket of six currencies, fell % to 96.26.
+Meanwhile, the ‘dollar index’, which measures the US dollar ’s strength against a basket of six currencies, fell 0.05% to 96.21.

 Post Your Comments